All Metal Products Company: History

 Initially, All Metal Products Company specialized in toy guns, including pop guns, water pistols, and air rifles.
 Their slogan in the 1920s was "Every Boy Wants a Pop Gun."
-By 1927 they had become the world's largest manufacturer of toy guns.
-Wyandotte Toys stopped manufacturing air rifles in 1929, but continued to dominate the toy gun market throughout the remainder of their history by producing pop guns, clicker pistols, dart guns and pistols, cap guns and a variety of plastic pistols.
-In 1929 the company added girls' toys and toy vehicles, as well as lithographed novelty toys in 1936.
-Metal toys were banned during World War II because the metals were needed for the war effort.
-The company survived by producing wooden toys and die-cut cardboard "build your own" play sets during the war.
-All Metal Products also manufactured en bloc clips for the M1 Garand rifle.
-Clips of this nature will be stamped with "AMP1" on the rear of the clip.
+By 1927, the company had become the world's largest manufacturer of toy guns.
+Wyandotte Toys stopped manufacturing air rifles in 1929 but continued to dominate the toy gun market throughout the remainder of its history by producing pop guns, clicker pistols, dart guns and pistols, cap guns, and a variety of plastic pistols.

+In 1929, the company added girls' toys and toy vehicles, as well as lithographed novelty toys in 1936.
+Metal toys were banned during World War II because metals were needed for the war effort.
+The company survived by producing wooden toys and die-cut cardboard "build-your-own" play sets during the war.
+All Metal Products also manufactured en bloc clips for the M1 Garand rifle; clips of this type were stamped with "AMP1" on the rear.

-In 1948, die cast and plastic toys were added to the Wyandotte line, allowing it to compete with other companies who sold inexpensive dime store-type toys at lower prices than the Wyandotte pressed metal toys.
-In 1946, All Metal Products Company bought the Hafner Manufacturing Company, the maker of "Hafner Clockwork" pressed metal toy trains.
+In 1948, die-cast and plastic toys were added to the Wyandotte line, allowing the company to compete with other manufacturers that sold inexpensive dime store-type toys at lower prices than Wyandotte's pressed-metal toys.
+In 1946, All Metal Products Company purchased the Hafner Manufacturing Company, the maker of "Hafner Clockwork" pressed-metal toy trains.

-In the early 1950s, All Metal Products Company moved from its site on Sycamore and 14th St. in Wyandotte to Ohio, hoping that closer proximity to Ohio's steel mills and cheaper Ohio labor would help the company cut costs.
-The effort was not enough to prevent All Metal Products Company from going bankrupt in 1956, resulting in the sale of part of its product line, including the former Hafner trains, to competitor Louis Marx and Company.
-What remained of the company attempted a comeback in 1957 but failed.
+In the early 1950s, All Metal Products Company moved from its site on Sycamore and 14th Street in Wyandotte to Ohio, hoping that closer proximity to Ohio's steel mills and lower labor costs would help reduce expenses.
+However, this effort was not enough to prevent the company from going bankrupt in 1956, resulting in the sale of part of its product line, including the former Hafner trains, to competitor Louis Marx and Company.
+What remained of the company attempted a comeback in 1957 but ultimately failed.